 Instructions

-- For the dumplings: Using a wooden spoon, stir together all ingredients except the bread crumbs in a bowl until smooth.
+- Using a wooden spoon, stir together all ingredients except the bread crumbs in a bowl until smooth.
 Stir in the bread crumbs.
-With wet hands, shape small dumplings (about 1 ⅔ inches or 4 cm in diameter) and place them on a dinner plate.

 - In a large, wide pot, bring salted water to a boil.
 Reduce heat and lay the dumplings into the simmering water.
-To prevent splashing hot water on your hands, place dumplings on a slotted spoon and lower them into the water.
+To avoid splashing hot water on your hands, place dumplings on a slotted spoon and lower them into the water.
 Simmer dumplings uncovered for 10 minutes.
 Lightly nudge the dumplings with the spoon to unstick them from the bottom of the pot.
-Remove dumplings with a slotted spoon and roll them in the toasted crumbs to coat.

-- For the crumb coating: Melt the butter in a large frying pan and slowly toast the breadcrumbs, stirring often and watching closely to prevent them from burning.
-Remove from heat and stir in the granulated sugar.
+- Melt the butter in a large frying pan and slowly toast the breadcrumbs, stirring often and watching closely to prevent them from burning.

 Blitzo